akembay/akembay.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code to Assel Kembay's public academic website: https://akembay.github.io/.
+This website was originally adapted from Jon Barron's academic website template (https://jonbarron.info/).
+Thanks to Jon Barron for the excellent template!